 The young people in our country are facing a true health crisis right now.
 We are talking about sleep deprivation in teens.
 The average amount of sleep that teenagers get is between 7 and 7 ¼ hours each night.
-This is not enough!
+This is not enough and a far cry from normal sleep!
 How many hours of sleep do teens need?
 Data and research tell us that they need between 9 and 9 ½ hours.

 Teen sleeping is affected by a variety of reasons.
 If you live with a teenager, you can probably list several before you even continue reading!
 In most school districts, high schools have the earliest school start times.
 Some begin for the day as early as 7:00 AM, meaning that some teenagers have to get up as early as 5:00 AM to get ready for and travel to school.
 This is made even more destructive to their health by the fact that homework, sports, extracurricular activities, socializing lead to later bedtimes than they had when they were younger.
 After puberty, there is a biological shift in an adolescent’s internal clock of about 2 hours, meaning that a teenager who used to fall asleep at 9:00 PM will now not be able to fall asleep until 11:00PM.
 These factors combine for a nationwide crisis of sleep deprivation in teens.

 This isn’t something to brush off.
 The importance of sleep for students cannot be overstated!
 These are just a few of the reasons why sleep is important for teens: